Why cursive writing still matters in UK classrooms

 For primary pupils, cursive handwriting supports:

-• Improved fine motor skills and hand–eye coordination
+• The development of pre-writing skills, including fine motor skills and hand–eye coordination

 • Stronger spelling retention through reinforced letter patterns